skrish13/lld-nips17/README.md

 # LLD Workshop - NIPS 2017 (Unofficial Workshop Book)

+**Learning with Limited Labeled Data: Weak Supervision and Beyond**.
+Really cool workshop and set of papers.
+The book basically is aimed at people who wish to read all the papers without the fuzz of downloading them one by one.
+There were few papers whose pdf weren't available as listed below.

 Contents taken from the official workshop website - https://lld-workshop.github.io/

 ## Best Papers